An official website of the United States government

 DECEMBER 1994 - DNA verification technology expanded to include support to every U.S. arms control and bilateral agreement.

 With the rapid military build-up and strategic modernization, the Defense Nuclear Agency (DNA) was established as the successor of DASA in 1971 and soon became the leader for all U.S. nuclear weapons effect tests and other new technologies.
 DNA also inherited the task of addressing effects of nuclear weapons testing on the health of the general public, test participants and the environment, eventually establishing the Nuclear Test Personnel Review in 1978.
-In the early 1980s, the resurgence of Cold War tensions and the shift of American Nuclear Policy had a profound effect on the Agency, shifting the mission in the direction of enhancing the endurance and superiority of the country’s strategic and conventional forces.
+In the early 1980s, the resurgence of Cold War tensions and the shift of American Nuclear Policy had a profound effect on the agency, shifting the mission in the direction of enhancing the endurance and superiority of the country’s strategic and conventional forces.

 Image of DWSA